THEman6989/ComfyUI-ultimate-openpose-editor-face-body/README.md

 - Restart ComfyUI

 ## Usage
-- Insert node by `Right Click -> ultimate-openpose -> Openpose Editor Node`
+- Insert node by `Right Click -> ultimate-openpose -> OpenposeEditorNode10`
 - `Right Click` on the node and select the `Open in Openpose Editor` to do the editting
     <p align="center">
       <img src="assets/editor_example_1.png" />